 Cane depending upon use, mild tointense sting, often marking.
 Used in corporal discipline and capital punishment in many parts of the world.
 Typical materials include wood, rattan, plastics, metals, rubber

-Flogger unbraided multi-thonged whip generally thuddyl, or light to heavy sting depending the material and cut of the falls.
-Typical materials include leather, rubber, synthetics, chain, horsehair
+Flogger unbraided multi-thonged whip generally thuddy, or light to heavy sting depending the material and cut of the falls.
+Typical materials include leather, rubber, synthetics, chain, horsehair.

-Cat-o-Nine Tails Braided flogger with nine tails Typical materials include leather, rubber, synthetics, chain, horsehair generally cat-o-nines are stingy-er than standard floggers as their falls are usually braided
+Cat-o-Nine Tails Braided flogger with nine tails.
+Typical materials include leather, rubber, synthetics, chain or horsehair.
+Generally cat-o-nines are stingier than standard floggers as their falls are usually braided.

-Paddle rigid flat-surfaced implement- soft flexible leather and padded versions can be quite thuddy, hard and nonpourous versions can be quite stingy.
+Paddle rigid flat-surfaced implement - soft flexible leather and padded versions can be quite thuddy, hard and nonporous versions can be quite stingy.
 Edges and handles of hard material paddles can provide intense thud and also massage or pressure point sensation.